pprachas/ABC_dataset/README.md

 The Graph folder contains code to generate graphsfrom domain geometry and json files.
 More deatils of the code are contained in the folder.

 ## ML
-The ML folder contains code for our  Point++ implementation, ML architecture, and voting.
-More deatils of the code are contained in the folder.
+The ML folder contains code for our  protocol for train, validation and test split, Point++ implementation, ML architecture, and voting.
+More details of the code are contained in the folder.